-I watched a podcast this summer where it was contended that the current pandemic was the first material disruption to the world’s, but mostly America’s, way of life since World War II.
+I listened to a podcast this summer where it was contended that the current pandemic was the first material disruption to the world’s, but mostly America’s, way of life since World War II.
 This period between the last world war and the pandemic was generally void of widespread famine, pandemic, tyranny, war, poverty, economic depression, or suffering.
 Tragedies occurred, but they were short-lived and not felt globally while the general population was insulated from wholesale impact.
 This period of consistent levels of peace and prosperity was a historical anomaly and unheard of in human history.
 (Not to discount the impacts of various wars and social strife within this time period, but for the purposes of this article, let’s assume that their impact did not cross a specific global impact threshold.)
 It provided the ability for multiple generations of Americans to forget about the worst catastrophes that can befall humans and relegated these once commonplace disasters to the dusty corners of a museum housing relics of a history outgrown.
 A period that allowed us to become asleep at the wheel, thanks to overindulgence at the chalice of good fortune.
 Thus, the period bookended by these events was coined, “The Great Nap”.

 The discussion turned to the impact of The Great Nap on America and Americans.
 The hypothesis was that within that window of time, we were repeatedly rewarded for inadequate crisis planning, failed risk mitigation, and grew fat and happy.
 We forgot about the need to prepare for the inevitable problems, disruptions, and suffering of the future.
 When an entire country has been free of material suffering for multiple generations, the civilization’s internal systems and behaviors designed to prepare for catastrophic events become punished for coming online and driving safe risk-averse behavior.
 (More on the behavioral impacts to supply chain later.)